-• Data are administrative data, collected for billing purposes, not clinical data.

-• Data are submitted in a standard government format, the 837 format used for submitting billing data to payers.
+- Data are administrative data, collected for billing purposes, not clinical data. - Data are submitted in a standard government format, the 837 format used for submitting billing data to payers.
 State specifications require the submission of additional data elements.
 These data elements include race and ethnicity.
 Because these data elements are not sent to payers and may not be part of the hospital's standard data collection process, there may be an increase in the error rate for these elements.
-Data users should not conclude that billing data sent to payers is inaccurate.

-• Hospitals are required to submit the patient's race and ethnicity following categories used by the U. S. Bureau of the Census.
-This information may be collected subjectively and may not be accurate.

-• Hospitals are required to submit data within 60 days after the close of a calendar quarter (hospital data submission vendor deadlines may be sooner).
+Data users should not conclude that billing data sent to payers is inaccurate. - Hospitals are required to submit the patient's race and ethnicity following categories used by the U. S. Bureau of the Census.
+This information may be collected subjectively and may not be accurate. - Hospitals are required to submit data within 60 days after the close of a calendar quarter (hospital data submission vendor deadlines may be sooner).
 Depending on hospitals' collection and billing cycles, not all discharges may have been billed or reported.
 Therefore, data for each quarter may not be complete.
-This can affect the accuracy of source of payment data, particularly self-pay and charity categories, where patients may later qualify for Medicaid or other payment sources.

-• The Source of Admission data element is suppressed if the Type of Admission field indicates the patient is newborn.
+This can affect the accuracy of source of payment data, particularly self-pay and charity categories, where patients may later qualify for Medicaid or other payment sources. - The Source of Admission data element is suppressed if the Type of Admission field indicates the patient is newborn.
 The condition of the newborn can be determined from the diagnosis codes.
-Source of admission for newborns is suppressed indefinitely.

-• Conclusions drawn from the data are subject to errors caused by the inability of the hospital to communicate complete data due to reporting form constraints, subjectivity in the assignment of codes, system mapping, and normal clerical error.
+Source of admission for newborns is suppressed indefinitely. - Conclusions drawn from the data are subject to errors caused by the inability of the hospital to communicate complete data due to reporting form constraints, subjectivity in the assignment of codes, system mapping, and normal clerical error.
 The data are submitted by hospitals as their best effort to meet statutory requirements.

-PROVIDER: Baptist St Anthonys Hospital THCIC ID: 001000 QUARTER: 3 YEAR: 2017 Certified With Comments I certify this data is correct to the best of my knowledge as of this date of certification.
+PROVIDER: Baptist St Anthonys Hospital

+This data is correct to the best of my knowledge on this date of certification

-PROVIDER: Matagorda Regional Medical Center THCIC ID: 006000 QUARTER: 3 YEAR: 2017
+PROVIDER: Matagorda Regional Medical Center